orionmclain/SDP/README.md

-# SDP - Whose Hoo Bird Feeder
+# SDP - Whose Hoo?
+Bird Feeder
 Electrical and computer engineering senior design project for the 2022-2023 academic year at UMass Amherst.

 Completed by myself, Jared Malone, Michael Winters, and William Reed